Why The Minimum Wage Is Not The Safety Net You’ve Been Told

 Yes.
 Dramatic, I know.
-This is certainly a dialled up example of a response, but hopefully you have understood it for the meaning intended.
-The morale argument against the minimum wage lies in the falsehood that the only purpose this policy serves is making poorer people poorer so richer people can get richer.
+This is certainly a dialled up example of a response, but hopefully, you have understood it for the meaning intended.
+The moral argument against the minimum wage lies in the falsehood that the only purpose this policy serves is making poorer people poorer so richer people can get richer.

 That is an argument of ignorance, and as I will propose – could not be further from the truth.

 What Kind Of Jobs Do The Minimum Wage Effect?

 The answer is low skilled jobs.
 Setting a hypothetical minimum wage of $15 would mean an absolute value of 0 to anybody whose labour is already being compensated at $15 or more – and so, a small but certainly not insignificant percentage of an average Western economy.

 I recognise externalities of the imposition of a minimum wage would affect an income earner above $15, but for the sake of this argument I will omit that for now.